October 3, 2019

-These are not unrealistic, pie-in-the-sky numbers.
+These are not unrealistic numbers.
 Nor are they the hard, specific numbers that you need to hit.
-Each plays off the other, meaning you can make up shortfalls in one area by raising one of the others.
-Let’s dig a little deeper.
+Each plays off the other, meaning you can make up for shortfalls in one area by raising one of the others.
+Let’s dig a little deeper:

-$120 average service ticket.
-That’s a $40 haircut and an $80 base color.
-At a mid-to-upper-tier salon, your average ticket will probably be significantly higher.
+A $120 average service ticket means a $40 haircut and an $80 base color.
+At a mid-to-upper-tier salon, your average ticket could be significantly higher.

-45% commission/margin.
-If you’re working on commission, every salon is different, but they typically fall in the 40-50% range – often tiered based on the amount of revenue you bring into the salon.
-If you’re renting a chair/booth, it’s making sure ALL of the costs associated with that rental work out to 55% or less of the revenue you bring in.
+A 45% commission/margin means you’re working on commission, every salon is different, but they typically fall in the 40-50% range.
+Often tiered based on the amount of revenue you bring into the salon.
+If you’re renting a chair/booth, it’s all about making sure ALL of the costs associated with that rental, works out to 55% or less of the revenue you bring in.

-20% tips.
-20% is admittedly on the high side of the the industry standard 15-20%, but with a legitimate focus on your service, this is absolutely maintainable.
+Getting 20% in tips is admittedly on the high side of the industry-standard 15-20%, but with a legitimate focus on your service, this is absolutely maintainable.

-25 client services/week.
-That’s 5/day if you’re working 5 days/week.
-It’s roughly 6/day if you’re working a fairly typical 4 days/week.
+25 client services/week is realistic.
+That’s 5 clients a day if you’re working 5 days a week.
+It’s roughly 6 clients a day if you’re working a fairly typical 4 days a week.

-25 services/week at a $120 average service ticket is $600 in salon revenue/day.
-That’s $3000 in revenue generated per week or $150K in revenue generated per year.
-That’s assuming you take 2 weeks vacation.
+Twenty-five services a week at a $120 average service ticket is $600 in-salon revenue a day.
+That’s $3000 in revenue generated per week or $150K in revenue generated per year, assuming you take 2 weeks’ vacation.

 If you take home 45% of the revenue you generate, that means your cut of that $150K pie is $67,500/year ($150,000 *.45).